whlapinel/sep-setting-mgr-v3/progress_log.md

 # PROGRESS LOG

+## 7/9

+- Over the last several days I've been slogging through the room assignments functionality, but have made good, albeit slow, progress.
+- When students or test events are created, a room assignment is created, according to the priority of the room.
+If the rooms are all full, then a message is sent to the user.
+- Especially excited to have implemented a client-side messaging system using HX-Trigger response headers.
+Beautiful system for triggering client-side events, very excited to use this.

 ## 7/5

 - Went around in circles today.
 Trying to figure out the most complex part of this app, which is how to assign students to rooms automatically.
 Thought I could do it without creating a repository or persisting assignments and just provide assignments when display is requested.
 But that started to feel like it wouldn't work.

 ## 7/4